img

 "We will be together with the president enjoying the final and handing the trophy to the winner, of course," Infantino said.

 A relationship has developed between the pair ahead of the World Cup.
 In December 2025, Infantino presented Trump with FIFA's newly developed Peace Prize during a ceremony at the Kennedy Center in Washington DC.
+The decision to have Trump appear at the trophy hand-off breaks from usual World Cup tradition.

-The two have appeared together repeatedly throughout FIFA's recent events, with Infantino frequently praising the United States' preparations for hosting the world's largest sporting competition.
 Trump was also present at last year's FIFA Club World Cup final at MetLife Stadium, where he presented the championship trophy to English powerhouse Chelsea after its victory over Paris Saint-Germain.
 Images of Trump celebrating alongside Chelsea players quickly spread across social media and became one of the defining moments of the tournament.

-Throughout the competition, international fans have flooded social media with videos praising American cities, stadiums, transportation networks, hospitality, and security arrangements.
+Throughout the World Cup competition, international fans have flooded social media with videos praising American cities, stadiums, transportation networks, hospitality, and security arrangements.
 Host venues across the country have reported massive crowds, vibrant fan festivals, and strong economic activity as millions of visitors traveled to matches.

 Trump has embraced the World Cup throughout its run, and his appearance at the final is expected to trigger extensive security measures similar to those seen during his recent visit to Madison Square Garden for the NBA Finals, where Secret Service protection resulted in road closures and heightened screening procedures.
 Officials have not yet announced the specific security plan for the World Cup final.